CompSciLauren/opengl-3d-park-scene/README.md

-# OpenGL Feel the Snow Tribute
+# OpenGL 3D Park Scene

-> :snowflake: A tribute to Feel the Snow, a video game, using OpenGL.
+> :sunflower: A 3D scene depicting a park in OpenGL.

 ## How to Run Program in Terminal